 Professor in Montreal, Quebec, Canada

 Mia Consalvo is Professor and Canada Research Chair in Game Studies and Design at Concordia University in Montreal.
 She is the co-author of Real Games: What's Legitimate and What's Not in Contemporary Videogames (2019) and Players and their Pets: Gaming Communities from Beta to Sunset (2015).
 She is also co-editor of Sports Videogames (2013) and the Handbook of Internet Studies (2011), and is the author of Cheating: Gaining Advantage in Videogames.
 She has most recently completed the book Atari to Zelda: Japan's Videogames in Global Context, about Japan's influence on the videogame industry and game culture.

 Mia runs the mLab, a space dedicated to developing innovative methods for studying games and game players.
 She's a member of the Centre for Technoculture, Art & Games (TAG), she has presented her work at professional as well as academic conferences including regular presentations at the Game Developers Conference.
-She is the President of the Digital Games Research Association, and has held positions at MIT, Ohio University, Chubu University in Japan and the University of Wisconsin-Milwaukee.
+She is the Past President of the Digital Games Research Association, and has held positions at MIT, Ohio University, Chubu University in Japan and the University of Wisconsin-Milwaukee.